DavidRMorphew/DavidRMorphew/README.md

 ## Hello and Welcome!

 I'm David.
-I am a software engineer at Nexient, LLC.
+I am a software engineer at Launch/NTT Data (formerly Nexient, LLC).
 I work in TypeScript, JavaScript, React, Redux, Vue, Vuex, and Ruby on Rails (as well as SQL, ActiveRecord, HTML, and CSS).

 I love building and brainstorming new projects, learning new languages and coding patterns, and puzzling through challenges.